etianen/django-herokuapp/README.md

 This will carry out the following actions:

-* Sync static files to Amazon S3 (disable with the --no-staticfiles switch).
+* Sync static files to Amazon S3 (disable with the `--no-staticfiles` switch).
-* Upload your app to the Heroku platform (disable with the --no-app switch).
+* Upload your app to the Heroku platform (disable with the `--no-app` switch).
-* Run `syncdb` and `migrate` for your live database (disable with the --no-db switch).
+* Run `syncdb` and `migrate` for your live database (disable with the `--no-db` switch).

+This command can be run whenever you need to redeploy your app.
+For faster redeploys, and to minimise downtime, it's a good idea to disable static file syncing and/or database syncing when they're not required.

 Support and announcements